Pods

 $ kubectl get pods NAME READY STATUS RESTARTS AGE nginx 1/1 Running 0 40s

-The preceding information indicates that the nginx pod is in the Running state, indicating that the pod is running.
-READY is 1/1, indicating that there is one container in the pod, and the container is in the Ready state.
+The command output shows that the nginx pod is in the Running state.
+The READY state of 1/1 indicates that the pod has one container and that the container is in the Ready state.

 $ kubectl get pod nginx -o yaml

-You can also run the kubectl describe command to view the pod details.
+You can also run kubectl describe to view pod details.

 $ kubectl describe pod nginx